AcalaCommunity/community-directory/README.md

 _What is a fork?
 A fork is a copy of some repository that is still linked to the original repository.
 This lets you safely make any changes they want without worrying about affeceting the original repository._

-In the top right corner of the page you should see the following:
+In the top right corner of this web page you should see the following:

 ![Fork button](https://i.imgur.com/juvSC3e.jpg)